 Torben Simon Meier - Founder/Managing Director & CMO:

-For us as Raidboxes it was the first time that we were present with our own booth at one of the biggest WordPress events like WordCamp Europe.
-I am still overwhelmed by the international community, the eye-to-eye exchange and the great interest in our climate-positive WordPress hosting, where we have already planted over 11,000 trees for our customers since three months.
+For us as Raidboxes it was the first time we were present with our own booth at one of the biggest WordPress events like WordCamp Europe.
+I'm still overwhelmed by the international community, the eye-to-eye exchange and the great interest in our green WordPress hosting, where we've already planted over 11,000 trees for our customers in just three months.

 Johannes Benz - Managing Director & CFO: